HanaFEKI/Histopathology_foundation_models/Learning Techniques/Mutiple Instance Learning/README.md

   A bag is positive if it contains at least one positive instance; otherwise, it is negative.

 - **Model workflow:**
-  Models typically extract features from instances, then aggregate instance-level information to predict the bag label (see the aggregation folder for detailed techniques).
+  Models typically extract features from instances, then aggregate instance-level information to predict the bag label (check the [aggregation folder](../../Other%20Techniques/Aggregation/) for detailed techniques).

 ## Importance in Computational Pathology